Modelur/docs/docs/reference/gis.md

 # GIS import

-WARNING/TODO: Doesn't work on SketchUp 2016.

-GIS import is a brand new Modelur feature, which allows user to import __Shapefiles (shp)__ and __GeoJSON__ files to SketchUp and transform 2D GIS data to 3D image.
+GIS import is a brand new Modelur feature, which allows user to import __Shapefiles (shp)__ and __GeoJSON__ files to SketchUp and transform 2D GIS data to 3D model.

 GIS import allows you to __map GIS attributes to Modelur parameters__.
-For example you can map GIS attribute `NUM_OF_STO` to Modelur parameter `Number of storeys` and Modelur will generate building and use value of chosen GIS attribute as its height.
+For example you can map GIS attribute `NUM_OF_STO` to Modelur parameter `Number of storeys`.
+Modelur will then use the value from GIS attribute when generating buildings.

 ## Requirements
 ### Set Geo-location
-Before you can import GIS data or even open GIS dialog in Modelur, you need to have geolocated model.
+Your SketchUp model needs to have geolocation set before you can import GIS data.
 You can set the model's geolocation under `File -> Geo-location` in SketchUp.

 ### Supported file types
-Modelur supports __Shapefiles (shp)__ and __GeoJSON__ file types.
+You can import GIS data that are saved as __Shapefiles (.shp)__ or __GeoJSON (.geojson)__.
 Files need to be saved in __WGS84 coordinate system__.

 ### Supported data types
-Modelur supports the following data types:
+Modelur supports the following GIS data types:
 - __polygons__ (can be imported as _Modelur Buildings_, _Complex Buildings_ or _Building Volumes_)
 - __points__ (can be imported as _Trees_, _Waste Bins_ or _Terrain_)
 - __polylines__ (can be imported as _Metro_ or _Underground Pipes_)

 ## Usage
 ### Open your model in Sketchup
-Open your file in SketchUp.
+Open your .skp file in SketchUp.
 If _geolocation_ is not set, set it under `File -> Geo-location` in SketchUp.

 ![Opened model](../img/gis_opened_model.png)
-<figcaption>Figure 1.1 - Opened model in SketchUp.</figcaption>
+<figcaption>Figure 1.1 - .skp model in SketchUp.</figcaption>

 ### Open GIS Data Import window
 Initialize Modelur and go to `File -> Import GIS Data ... ` to open __GIS Data Import__ window.